auroflow/wordlist-extractor/README.md

 ## Licenses

-The files in the `epub_wordlist` directory is release under the 2-Clause BSD License.
+The files in the `epub_wordlist` directory is released under the 2-Clause BSD License.

 The file `epub_wordlist/data/lemma.en.txt` is released under the licenses mentioned in LICENSE.